Angie55/milestoneFour-chocify/TESTING.md

 - The form displays feedback if the card number or security code is incorrect.
 - Feedback displays if the expiry date is not valid.
 - I am redirected to the homepage an see an alert message that the payment was successful and my order will be processed shortly.
 - The order is visible on the admin page.

+##### Bugs (Not fixed)-

+- If the payment is unsuccessful or declined, the feedback will display poorly as the mssages where styles around the home page hero carousel.
+The needs to be a message alert styles for this page.
+It is still readable but will have a large gap above it.

 #### Login